tims457/tims457.github.io/content/archive/ppo/index.md

-tags = ["machine learning", "reinforcement learning", "tensorflow", "proximal policy optimization (PPO)"] description = "My notes from learning to implement PPO including trust regions, importance sampling, and other topics." katex = true showTableOfContents = false
+tags = ["machine learning", "reinforcement learning", "tensorflow", "proximal policy optimization (PPO)"] description = "My notes from learning to implement PPO including trust regions, importance sampling, and other topics." katex = true showTableOfContents = true
 +++

-# Proximal policy optimization
+## Proximal policy optimization

 Proximal policy optimization (PPO) is often described in relation to trust region policy optimization (TRPO).
 It's TRPO but better.
 PPO is an algorithm to deal with common problems in reinforcement learning such as policy instability and large sample sizes.